-Exploring Japanese yen weakness and trading opportunities [Video]
+Exploring Japanese Yen weakness and trading opportunities [Video]

 Editors’ Picks

-GBP/USD is holding on to the renewed upside, heading toward 1.2850 in the European morning on Tuesday.
-The extended retreat in the US Dollar alongside the US Treasury bond yields underpin the pair.
-Focus shifts to the m id-tier US economic data for fresh cues.
+GBP/USD is holding steady just above 1.0800, wiping out early gains in European trading this Tuesday.
+The US Dollar rebounds amid a cautious mood while the US Treasury bond yields lick their wounds.
+Focus shifts to the mid-tier US economic data for fresh cues.

+Gold price gathers strength for further upside ahead of US labor market data

+Gold price gathers strength to extend its recovery above $1,920 as the Federal Reserve (Fed) holds economic indicators accountable for further policy action.
+Jerome Powell reiterated at the Jackson Hole Symposium that the central bank will remain data-dependent.

 XRP price winds along near $0.52 as Ripple prepares for SEC appeal on Judge Torres ruling